![]() |

 Sometimes you will see an old piece of speed rail with so many dimples it is almost golf ball like.

-A rigger showed me a simple trick to protect pipes.
+A rigger showed me a trick to protect pipes.
 Simply put a penny between the bolt and the pipe.
 It works great.

 PS: Theatrical and show riggers never use pipe clamps.
 They use clamps designed specifically for truss.
 Truss clamps leave no marks or damage to alloy pipe.